The False Claims Act: Everything You Need To Know

 Generally speaking, a whistleblower is typically an “insider” in a company (or sometimes a government agency) who uncovers instances of fraud, waste, abuse, or corruption in the company and discloses that wrongful conduct to someone capable of remedying the behaviors at issue.
 At Miller Law, we work with whistleblowers who know about fraud against the federal government, helping them bring their knowledge to the attention of government regulators who can stop it.

-The mechanism for this work is the U.S. False Claims Act, a law dating back to the Civil War that protects whistleblowers from retaliation for reporting what they know and allows them to collect part of the government’s recovery.
+The mechanism for this work is the U.S. False Claims Act, a law enacted in 1863 during the Civil War.
+This law protects whistleblowers from retaliation for reporting what they know and allows them to collect part of the government’s recovery.

 Fraud, waste, abuse, and corruption can affect both private companies and governments.
 It can occur at both the private level (e.g., against a specific company) and the federal level (e.g., against the federal government).
-In fact, submitting false information to the government is not only a bad idea but also a federal crime under the federal False Claims Act (FCA).
+In fact, submitting false information to the government is not only a bad idea; it’s also a federal crime and a False Claims Act (FCA) violation.

 In the United States, whistleblowers who report fraud against the federal government—and, in certain states, against the state government—are entitled to protection from employer retaliation and may be eligible for monetary rewards under the federal FCA.

-The most common form of fraud against government programs is healthcare fraud, such as improper billing for Medicaid or Medicare programs, but the federal FCA also covers fraud involving government contracts, federal grants, or any other program that pays out money from the federal treasury.
+The most common form of fraud against government programs is healthcare fraud, such as improper billing for Medicaid or Medicare programs.
+The federal FCA also covers fraud involving government contracts, federal grants, or any other program that pays out money from the federal treasury.

 What is the False Claims Act (FCA)?

-The FCA is the United States Government’s primary method for recovering money it lost due to fraud.
+The FCA is a set of statues that are the United States Government’s primary method for recovering money it lost due to fraud.
 It was originally signed into law in 1863 by President Lincoln.
 During the Civil War, it had been discovered that Union troops were receiving substandard goods and services by various suppliers, and the FCA was passed to combat this fraud.

 What Kinds Of Claims Are Covered By The False Claims Act?

-The FCA is worded to be fairly broad in scope, but the FCA does explicitly identity at least seven different types of claims:
+The FCA is worded to be fairly broad in scope, but the FCA does explicitly identity at least seven different types of False Claims Acts violations:

 1. False claims (i.e., presenting, or causing to be presented, a false claim for payment) – 31 U.S.C. § 3729(a)(1)(A)